bradcar/MicroPython_BMPxxx/README.md

 # Micropython BMPxxx - BMP585, BMP581, BMP390, BMP280, and BME280 driver
 MicroPython Driver for the Bosch BMP585, BMP581, BMP390, BMP280 and BME280  pressure sensors using I2C interface.
-One can set the sensor's altitude to a known elevation for accurate altituder tracking or adjust sea level pressure to account for the weather.
+One can set the sensor's altitude to a known elevation for accurate altitude tracking or adjust sea level pressure to account for the weather.
 Tested on Raspberry Pi Pico2 and Pico 2.
+In 2026, support for Pi Zero running Debian was added.
 To find other MicroPython drivers see: https://awesome-micropython.com/

 ## IC2 Driver Features with focus on BMP585 & BMP581 Sensors
-Code includes:
+This code includes:
+* Pi Pico and Pi Pico 2 microcontrollers supported.
+* Pi Zero (Debian Linux) is also supported, but pi_zero_i2c_bridge_utils.py must be included in your library code.
 * BMP585, BMP581, BMP390, BMP280, and BME280 sensors are supported on I2C.
 * All pressures are in hPA.
 * All temperatures are in Celsius.
 * Altitude is computed based on difference between sensor's current pressure and sea level pressure setting.
-  * Altitude calculations use the acccurate NSF's NCAR formula: https://ncar.github.io/aircraft_ProcessingAlgorithms/www/PressureAltitude.pdf
+  * Altitude calculations use the accurate NSF's NCAR formula: https://ncar.github.io/aircraft_ProcessingAlgorithms/www/PressureAltitude.pdf
   * Due to weather changes, altitude measurements may be inaccurate by over 1000' (500m) if not calibrated at known altitude or if the sea level pressure is not set.
   * One can set current location altitude for future tracking.
 * One can also adjust sea level pressure setting to known local measurements.